-The Diepenring Kompas (Compass) is about finding inspiration while wandering – on your own initiative – along the canals of Groningen.
-If you are looking for more to hold on to, you might want to follow the instructions below.
-The Guide will take you on a walk along 14 of the 32 numbered destinations starting and finishing at NS (Railway) Station.
+The Diepenring Kompas (Compass) is a wander along the water in search of motivation and magic.
+If you are looking for more to hold on to, follow the city walk below.
+The Guide will take you along 14 of the 32 destinations starting and finishing at NS (Railway) Station.
 The associated stories and life questions of Aletta Jacobs, Wubbo Ockels, Janine Abbring, Arjen Lubach, Bono, Beyoncé et al. you will find on the paper map of the Diepenring Kompas (in Dutch) and the digital Map (in English).

 We start at the Stationsplein, with our backs to the NS Station.
 On the left is the statue of the Peerd van Ome Loeks (Uncle Luke’s Horse) and in front of you is the Diepenring.
 On the other side you will see Villa Heymans en Huize Tavenier.
 They are our first two destinations.
 We cross the Stationsweg via the zebra crossing, enter the city through the blue gate designed by architect Alessandro Mendini, pass his Groninger Museum and turn left on the Ubbo Emmiussingel.